rickmansfield/rickmansfield/README.md

 - ⚡ Fun fact: ...
 -->

 - 🔭 I’m currently working on ...
-[Underdog Devs](https://www.underdogdevs.org/)
+[Triple Crown Products Inc](https://triplecrownproducts.com/)
-- 💬 Ask me about coding and I may never shut up.
+- 💬 Ask me about coding or the family/boss I work for and I may never shut up.
 LOL
+- - 🌱 I’m currently learning ...
+C#/.Net ASP/Net from a Terrific mentor Tim C and Boss Tim Q.
-- 📫 How to reach me: [Resume](https://resume.creddle.io/resume/4uxc0m7zngm) or [LinkedIn](https://www.linkedin.com/in/peacefulrick/)
+- 📫 How to reach me: [Resume](https://resume.creddle.io/resume/4uxc0m7zngm) or [LinkedIn](https://www.linkedin.com/in/peacefulrick/).
+But beware I Love my current family/employer and am loyal to a faul.
 - 😄 [See My PORTFOLIO](https://mansfield-port-v3.netlify.app/)
 - ⚡ Fun fact: ...really wanted to obtain the domain name VikingsCode.com since my family descended from Germanic Vikings!